michaelbrewer/aws-lambda-events/docs/lambda-security.md

 ### Synch flow (API GW, AppSync)

-- Event source authorize requests
+- Event source can authorize requests (cognito or oidc or jwt or custom or ssl client auth)
-- Event source can be linked to AWS Shield, AWS WAF or CloudFront
+- Event source can be linked to a waf (AWS Shield, AWS WAF) or cdn (CloudFront)
-- Event source can add usage limits and throttling
+- Event source can add usage limits and throttling per api client per endpoint
 - Event source can include request validation
+- Event source can be within a [VPC](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-private-apis.html)
+- Event source can limit sourceIp or VPC [Controlling access to an API with API Gateway resource policies](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-resource-policies.html)

 ```mermaid
 flowchart LR